Put The Power Of Compound Dividends To Work In Your Portfolio

 First, by reinvesting dividends, a dividend investor earns more dividends in the future off the dividend income he or she has earned in the past.

-Second, by holding dividend growth stocks for the long-term, an investor receives company-declared dividend increases on top of prior dividend increases.
+Second, by holding dividend growth stocks for the long term, an investor receives company-declared dividend increases on top of prior dividend increases.

 Both of these concepts have a compounding cash flow effect.
 Thus, exponentially increasing the money earned from dividends over the long run.
+And accelerating progress to a dividend investing tipping point.

 Next, let’s dig a little deeper into these concepts.
 So you can accelerate your cash flow from dividends…